joelparkerhenderson/git-troubleshooting/README.md

 Git troubleshooting that we use in practice.

 ## git clone

 It’s good for `git clone` to be bulletproof, and to track errors to the root cause, because clone errors tend to crop up later on and in worse ways, such as during production pipelines.

 * What git client and version number are you using?
-For example, are you using GitHub desktop, or emacs magit, or git on the command line?
+For example, are you using GitHub Desktop, or emacs magit, or git via the command line?

 * How much free disk space do you have?
-When you try to create a local file that’s of similar size to the repo size, such as via the dd command, what happens?
+When you try to create a local file that’s of similar size to the repo size, such as via the command `dd` or `truncate`, what happens?

 * How are you connecting to the Internet?
 For example, do you use any proxies or throttling, such as a VPN or router or hotspot?
 If so, could they be cutting out after X bytes or X time etc.?